Tusharscamer/MarkDown/README.md

 <ins> You don't have to be so mean , little brat </ins><br>
 > Do you want to hear qoute ?.<br>
 Then approach me by my [Linkedin Profile](https://www.linkedin.com/in/tushar-dhakad-1b0678284/)

+#### Why you should hire me .
+- Productiveness
+- decition makeing
+- Dedication